MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 The third level is property-level semantic search.

-This is deeper and more expensive, but it is where many “hook glint” signals live.
+This is deeper and more expensive, but it is where many “ glint” signals live.
 The event type may be normal, but a property may be odd.
 The amount, location, device, timing, text, chemical reading, temperature, delay, confidence level, source column, or unit of measure may carry the warning.

 At this level, the system is not only asking: